Nolanjue/weather-app/README.md

 # weather-app
 Some weather app to practice fetching api's and design.

-Added some information about the location, min-max temp, and the temperature in Fahrenheit
+This API from https://openweathermap.org/ includes data in location, min-max temp, and the temperature in Fahrenheit and Celsius.

+The API parses information in the format of (City, Country)